Introduction

 The OPCC keeps a record of all contact it receives in its Caseworker digital customer relationship management system.

-Progress on cases is reviewed daily and is maintained by the OPCCs Contact & Correspondence Officer and Head of Complaints and Compliance.
 The types and themes of contact/complaints are then provided to the PCC by way of weekly casework reports, and where appropriate, discussed directly with PSD for any trends and themes to be addressed.

 PSD will provide the OPCC with a monthly breakdown of the complaint and misconduct performance by numbers, status, type, location, and overall workload demand/performance.
 Data also includes, where available, information on disproportionality.
 This is then discussed between the OPCC Head of Complaints, Force Complaints Manager and Head of PSD.
-A summary of this report, and the results of any dip-checks and reviews are then provided to the PCC by way of a briefing document.
+A summary of this report, and the results of any dip-checks and reviews, are then provided to the PCC by way of a briefing document.

 The OPCC Head of Complaints holds regular meetings with the Surrey Police Complaints Manager and Head/Deputy Head of PSD to discuss IOPC quarterly/annual complaint data bulletins and other associated matters identified following dip checks and/or reviews.